kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 | Trinomial | tri | three terms | $x^2 - 2x + 1, u + v + w$ |
 | Polynomial | poly | many terms | $25x^3 + 4y^2 + z^4 + 37$ |

-: Monimials, binomials, trinomials, and polynomials {#tbl:nomials}
+: Monomials, binomials, trinomials, and polynomials {#tbl:nomials}

 What sort of terms do _not_ qualify to be one of the "nomials"?
 What about $c^{\frac{1}{5}}$?
 A fractional power like $\frac{1}{5}$ is not a non-negative integer.
 So, it does not qualify.
 Consider also $x^{-5}$.
 No again, as $-5$ is a negative integer.